primer/brand/.changeset/grumpy-items-attack.md

 - Increase border radius to 16px.
 - Adjust inner spacing between body text and link.
 - Use accent color in the link.
+- Removed shadow

-Removed shadow and border by default to Card
+- Removed border by default, add `hasBorder` prop to add it back.

 ⚠️ This is a visual breaking change